Best time to visit The Netherlands

 Amsterdam is home to over 100 canals including the Herengracht, Keizersgracht, and Prinsengracht.
 Negenstraatje (9 streets) is a picturesque part of Amsterdam, full of boutique shops and cafes.
 Visit the World-class museums including the Rijks Museum, Van Gogh Museum, or the Anne Frank Museum or rent a bicycle and explore the city.

 High rise buildings, Modern grand bridges, State of the art transport system.The Rotterdam cityscape, filled with modern architecture, is a sharp contrast to Amsterdam.

-Museum lovers have plenty of reason to rejoice, as the city is home to Mauritshuis, which houses the famous ‘Girl with a Pearl earring’.
-Kunst Museum and Panaroma Mesdag (Largest painting in Europe) are equally popular with art lovers.
+Museum-lovers have plenty of reason to rejoice, as the city is home to Mauritshuis, which houses the famous ‘Girl with the Pearl earring’.
+Kunst Museum and Panorama Mesdag (Largest painting in Europe) are equally popular with art lovers.

-Built around the famous Dom Tower, the post card perfect city centre of Utrecht, can be easily mistaken for Amsterdam, going by the description.
-Canals, Cobbled streets, Speeding bicyclists and Packed Restaurants/bars are a common scene in the city centre, but its the outskirts have become the hot spots in the recent years.
+Built around the famous Dom Tower, the postcard-perfect city center of Utrecht can be easily mistaken for Amsterdam, going by the description.
+Canals, Cobbled streets, Speeding bicyclists, Packed Restaurants and bars are a common scene in the city center.

-Famous for Delft Blue Pottery, Delft retains a large number of Monumental buildings and narrow Canals, connected by typical bridges, altogether making it a notable tourist destination.
+A Dutch Golden age city, Delft is synonymous with Blue Pottery.
+Delft retains a large number of Monumental buildings and narrow Canals, connected by typical bridges, altogether making it a notable tourist destination.